iot-edge-foundation/iot-edge-serial/README.md

 ## Current limitations

-The module is currently not available in Windows environment, please use Linux host + Linux container to play with the module)
+The module is currently only available in Linux environments, please use Linux host + Linux container to play with the module.

 Data transferred is handled as UTF-8 strings currently.